SpaceMonkey-MH/Unnamed_Project/Notes.md

 	a CollisionShape2D to every enemy so that the exploding bullet can detect them.
 (2023/12/21) Apparently it might work with toggling the monitoring of an Area2D and await keyword.
 Idk.

-- 2023/12/20: The HitBoxComponent seems useless, I'll keep it in the files just in case but I'll remove it's use from the actual game.
+- 2023/12/20: The HitBoxComponent seems useless, I'll keep it in the files just in case but I'll remove its use from the actual game.

-- 2024/06/26: having a weird error, that doesn't lead to a piece of code:
+- 2024/06/26: Having a weird error, that doesn't lead to a piece of code:
 	":E 0:00:18:0410   emit_signalp: Error calling from signal 'body_entered' to callable:
 	'Area2D(area_of_effect.gd)::_on_body_entered': Method not found.
 	<C++ Source>   core/object/object.cpp:1082 @ emit_signalp()"